 Ana is Associate Professor of the Department of Mechanical Engineering at Universitat Politècnica de Catalunya (UPC) in Barcelona since 1988.
 She studied Theoretical Physics at the University of Barcelona, and received her PhD Degree in that university in June 1987.
 So far she has conducted her research in various areas (acoustics, nonlinear vibrations, percussive dynamics, biomechanics) in collaboration with several institutions located in different countries.
 That has led to numerous peer-reviewed publications and conference papers.
 She was the coordinator at the UPC for two ALFA projects, funded by the European Commission, which included six high education institutions from six different countries (Spain, France, Germany, Chile, Brazil and Uruguay).
 Between 2004 and 2012, she also coordinated the Erasmus Mundus Master of Mechanical Engineering, a European master involving the Institut National des Sciences Appliquées (INSA) in Lyon (France), Trinity College in Dublin (Ireland) and the UPC.
 Ana is currently main researcher at UPC for a collaboration agreement between the department “Beam and Instrumentation” in CERN and the Department of Mechanical Engineering at UPC.

-Rosa is Assistant Professor of the Department of Mechanical Engineering at UPC in Barcelona.
-She received her Master’s Degree in Industrial Engineering (2008) from UPC.
+Rosa is Associate Professor of the Department of Mechanical Engineering at UPC in Barcelona.
+She received her Master’s Degree in Industrial Engineering (2008) from Universitat Politècnica de Catalunya (UPC).
 Then, she worked at Fundació CIM, a technological centre linked to UPC, and joined the Biomechanical Engineering Lab as PhD student and teaching assistant.
 In 2012, she received her PhD degree, having specialized in biomechanics with a study on application of multibody dynamics techniques to the analysis of human walking.
 During her PhD, Rosa enjoyed a six‐month stay at the Laboratory of Mechanical Engineering of University of La Coruña (Spain) and, after the PhD, a six‐month postdoctoral stay at the Centre for Intelligent Machines of McGill University (Canada) in 2013.
 During 2013‐2014, she worked as Visiting Professor at Universitat Rovira i Virgili (Spain).
-Currently, her work focuses on dynamic simulation, biomechanics, foot‐ground contact modelling, and control.
+Moreover, in spring 2016 she carried out a research fellowship at the Centre de réadaptation Marie Enfant du CHU Sainte-Justine (Polytechnique Montréal).
+Currently, her work focuses on dynamic simulation, biomechanics, foot‐ground contact modelling, and pediction of human movement using optimal control techniques.

 Daniel is Lecturer of the Department of Mechanical Engineering at Universitat Politècnica de Catalunya (UPC) in Barcelona.
 He obtained the Engineer Degree in Industrial Engineering (specialization in Mechanical Engineering) in 1991.
 Since this year, he has been employed by the UPC and has been active in teaching tasks in the area of mechanical engineering, both at Bachelor’s and Master’s levels.
 He has been involved in many projects related to the dynamics of machines, and has specialized in multibody dynamics simulation and mechanical design.
 In 2007, Daniel joined the Research Group on Cooperation and Human Development at UPC, where he has participated in research projects for the study and development of low cost and low power wind turbines for the electrification of rural areas in developing countries.
 In 2013, he joined the Biomechanical Engineering Lab (BIOMEC) of the UPC Research Centre for Biomedical Engineering (CREB), where he designs and tests novel actuation systems for robotic exoskeletons.